 - Generate a new private key in GitHub by clicking on the Generate a private key button.
 Open in a text editor and copy all of the content into the Cypress GitHub Enterprise Private key field.

-- In the Cypress Dashboard, click the Next Step button and you will be taken to the GitHub Enterprise app authorization page.
+- In Cypress Cloud, click the Next Step button, and you will be taken to the GitHub Enterprise app authorization page.
 Click the Authorize [your app name] button.

 - On your newly-authorized GitHub App, click the Install button.

 - Nearly there!
 On the GitHub App installation page, choose whether you want to install the app against all repos or select specific ones, then click the Install button.